legaltextai/citator/README.md

 # Citator Framework

 ## Purpose
-This project is my attempt to build a framework for assessing whether a case is "good law" by analyzing how it's cited and treated in subsequent cases.
+This project is an attempt to build a framework for assessing whether a case is "good law" by analyzing how it's cited and treated in subsequent cases.

 ## Key Components
 - Court Listener API integration for retrieving case data